IamMU/Fancy-Print/CONTRIBUTING.md

 <p align="center">  <img  src="https://i.imgur.com/aGaqAD5.png">  </p>

 Remember your upstream base branch should be main and source should be your feature branch.
 Click on create pull request and add a name to your pull request.
-You can also describe your feature.
+Include a thorough explanation of the modifications you made as well as which issues your PR addresses.

 Fantastic!
 You've already made your first contribution.🥳

-#### Happy Coding 👩‍💻👩‍💻

 <br>